auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Subsections and Visibility to Students
 ************************************************

-Students never see a subsection that has an unscheduled or future release date.
+Students never see content in a subsection that has an unscheduled or future release date.

-If the release date of both the subsection and the section it is in have passed, students see published units in the subsection.
+If the release date of both the subsection and the parent section have passed, students see published units in the subsection.

 However, students do not necessarily see all content in the subsection.

-Students may not see content in a unit, if it was never published, or if it is hidden from students.
+Students may not see content in a unit if it was never published, or if it is hidden from students.

 ************************************************